-Horn family of Hesse-Darmstadt emigrates to Maryland
+Horn family from Hesse-Darmstadt to Jarrettsville, Maryland

 The Horn family originated in Hesse-Darmstadt.
 Darmstadt is a city in the Bundesland (federal state) of Hesse in Germany, located in the southern part of the Rhine Main Area.